gbti-network/better-category-manager/scripts/readme.md

-#Better Category Manager Lite Build Scripts
+#Better Category Manager Build Scripts

-This directory contains the build and deployment scripts for theBetter Category Manager Lite WordPress plugin.
+This directory contains the build and deployment scripts for theBetter Category Manager WordPress plugin.
 These scripts handle version management, building, and releasing to both GitHub and WordPress.org SVN repository.

 ## Prerequisites